Intrenion/Milcraft/doctrine/on-war.md

 A fortress has limited value when it does not affect enemy choices.

 **Action**
-Place and support fortresses where they protect routes or delay major forces.
+Place and support fortresses to protect routes or to delay major forces.

 **Outcome**
 Fixed defenses influence the wider campaign.